yetanotherco/aligned_layer/docs/architecture/components/2_payment_service_contract.md

     function withdraw(uint256 amount) external
 ```

-This function can be called by any User,
-to withdraw any amount of their available balance from the contract,
+Any User can call this function to withdraw any amount of their available balance from the contract,
 only when their funds are unlocked.